 The Company has had limited operating activities to date, substantially all of which have been devoted to seeking licenses and engaging in research and development activities.
 The Company's product candidates currently under development will require significant additional research and development efforts prior to commercialization.
-The Company has financed its operations since inception primarily using proceeds received from seed investors, and proceeds received upon the completion of its IPO.
+The Company has financed its operations since inception primarily using proceeds received from seed investors, and proceeds received upon the completion of its IPO and private placement.

 The Company has incurred substantial operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future.
-As of March 31, 2022, the Company had cash of approximately \$18.6 million, working capital of approximately \$16.3 million and an accumulated deficit of approximately \$8.0 million.
+As of June 30, 2022, the Company had cash of approximately \$22.2 million, working capital of approximately \$20.5 million and an accumulated deficit of approximately \$12.3 million.

-On April 19, 2022, the Company completed a private placement in which it received approximately \$7.0 million in net proceeds, after deducting placement agent fees and other initial offering expenses, see Note 11.
-The Company believes the existing cash at March 31, 2022, together with the net proceeds received upon the close of the private placement, will be sufficient to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates for at least one year after the date that these financial statements are available to be issued.
-As such, the Company determined that it is not probable based on projected cash flows that substantial doubt about the Company's ability to continue as a going concern exists for the one-year period following the date that the financial statements for the three months ended March 31, 2022 were available to be issued.
+On April 19, 2022, the Company completed a private placement in which it received approximately \$6.9 million in net cash proceeds, after deducting placement agent fees and other offering expenses, see Note 6.
+In addition, on August 11, 2022, the Company completed a private placement in which it received approximately \$8.8 million in net proceeds, after deducting placement agent fees and other initial offering expenses, see Note 11.
+The Company believes the existing cash at June 30, 2022, will be sufficient to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates for at least one year after the date that these financial statements are available to be issued.
+As such, the Company determined that it is not probable based on projected cash flows that substantial doubt about the Company's ability to continue as a going concern exists for the one-year period following the date that the financial statements for the three and six months ended June 30, 2022 were available to be issued.